-3. If you do not select a column from the drop-down menu, your search is labeled "ANY".
-The search looks through all relevant columns for matches to your search text.
+3. If you select ANY from the drop-down menu, the search looks through all relevant columns for matches to your search text.

-4. You can add more search criteria to an existing search by typing additional text in the Search field, and then selecting additional columns from the drop-down menu:
+4. You can add more search criteria to an existing search by typing additional text in the Search field, and then selecting additional columns from the drop-down list: